mediachain/mediachain/rfc/mediachain-rfc-2.md

-When the conflicting `ChainEntries` for an artefact chain are merged the result is a `ChainEntry` and a `ChainMergeEntry` in the Journal, and a new `ArtefactChainLinkCell` as the head of the chain:
+When the conflicting `ChainEntries` for an artefact chain are merged the result is a `ChainEntry` and a `ChainMergeEntry` in the Journal, and a new `ArtefactChainLinkCell` in the datastore as the head of the chain:
 ```
-Qm001 = ChainEntry {
+ChainEntry {
  "chain" : "QmAAA..."
  "chainLink" : "QmCCC..."
  ...
  }

-Qm003 = ChainMergeEntry {
+ChainMergeEntry {
  "chain" : "QmDDD..."
  "chainLink" : "QmAAA..."
  "chaiMerge" : "QmCCC..."